NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 [comment]: # (remove this comment once the corrupted meaasure.xml issue is fixed.
 Item #64 on 2.0 google doc.)

-Note: There is an issue in the December 2016 2.0 release that causes issues if you both download and add a measure to your project while in the same dialog session.
-To avoid this first download the measures from BCL, then close the dialog, then re-open the dialog to add the measures to your project.
+Note: There is an issue in the current 2.0 release that causes issues if you both download and add a measure to your project while in the same dialog session.
+To avoid this first download the measures from BCL, close the dialog, then re-open the dialog to add the measures to your project.
 This is only an issue the first time you use a measure from BCL.

 ### Add Measures to the Project